Author: Cassie Gasaway

 You’ve been waiting for your busy season’s return since it ended.
 Well, it’s almost here!
 To make the most of it, prepare now.
 These tips can maximize your sales and success.

-Analyze where your sales were at last year and stock your store accordingly.
+Analyze your sales from last year and stock your store accordingly.
 Photo Credit: ATA

 Reflect on Last Season